 In more traditional Aboriginal and Torres Strait Islander areas, it may be best to avoid direct questions at first.
 A yarning approach can work better.
 You could suggest two alternative scenarios.
 For example, ‘Some people find parenting difficult and some people do not.
 What is being a parent like for you?’

 You should also be aware that where possible, it is preferable for men to speak with men and women to speak with women, especially when you are not known by the Aboriginal or Torres Strait Islander parent or their community.
-If this is not possible, ask the person if there is someone else who can support them during the discussion, such as an independent person, Elder, relative or community member.
+If this is not possible, ask the person if there is someone else who can support them during the discussion, such an Elder, relative or community member.
+If they consent to the involvement of an independent person, ask them who they want as their independent person and arrange for the independent person's participation.

 Yarning with young people